rpg2014/iron-spider-2.0/README.md

 can use RunCommand java api to run wget to fetch server, and can do same with save file, getting a secure code. then we can map the dns

+## Current todo
+have a server settings json file in github that the server pulls.